Chapter 1 : Year 1: The First Day

 It wasn't until she had sat down next to him that Percy noticed the gaping wound on her lower arm.
 He reached over and grabbed it.

-"It's not that bad," Audrey said.
+"It's not that bad," Audrey assured him.
 "Madam Pomfrey told me that since it was caused by black magic, her potion won't work.
 It will heal in time.
 Who are these people?
 More Weasleys, I imagine."

 "Oh, how rude of me!"
 Percy said.
 "My eldest brother, Bill, and his wife Fleur.
 My youngest brother, Ron.
 And Seamus, a friend of his.
 Everyone, meet Audrey.
 She's a colleague from the Ministry."